-A summer day camp program is for ten (10) or more children under 16 years of age on a schedule between June 1 and September 15 primarily for the purpose of indoor or outdoor organized group activity for less than 24 hours on a daily basis.
+A summer day camp program is for ten (10) or more children under 16 years of age on a schedule between June 1 and September 15 primarily for the purpose of indoor or outdoor organized group activities.

 A children's overnight camp is for ten (10) or more children under 18 years of age primarily for the purpose of indoor or outdoor organized activity of which provisions are made for overnight occupancy of children for greater than 72 consecutive hours.